The Emergency (Ireland): The economy

-Only since 2000 has the wartime Irish economy been studied, away from the grander issues of diplomacy and warfare.
-Being still largely dependent on Britain for coal, manufactured goods and fuel oils, supplies of these were reduced after the fall of France in mid-1940, causing price inflation and a busy black market.
+The wartime Irish economy was largely dependent on Britain for coal, manufactured goods and fuel oils.
+Supplies of these were reduced after the fall of France in mid-1940, causing price inflation and a busy black market.
 It was said that "the poor are like hunted rats looking for bread", as wheat supplies fell, and that the introduction of full rationing was "seriously belated".
 Typhus reappeared and the government started planning for famine relief in late 1941.
 John Betjeman, the British press attaché in Dublin, reported "No coal.
 No petrol.
 No gas.
 No electric.
 No paraffin.
 Guinness good."
 In March 1942 the government banned the export of beers, and decided that more wheat should be grown, and less barley.
 The prospect of a shortage of beer led on to barter deals whereby Britain supplied wheat suitable for making bread flour, and coal, and in return Ireland allowed the export of beers.
 "These supplies were to keep neutral Ireland afloat during World War II and enable the continuance of Irish neutrality".

 Ireland and the neutral United States

-At the beginning of the Second World War, the United States President was Franklin Roosevelt.
+At the beginning of World War II, Franklin D. Roosevelt was serving his second term as the President of the United States.
 The United States was neutral, and Roosevelt's actions were circumscribed by neutrality legislation; however, Roosevelt was a vehement anti-Nazi, an unequivocal supporter of the UK in the war, and personally close to Churchill.
 The US minister to Ireland was David Gray, a personal friend of Roosevelt and his wife Eleanor.
 De Valera saw the US as a bulwark against invasion from any party, while the US saw the support of Britain in the war as the priority, and so while supportive of Irish neutrality was sceptical of it extending over the whole island and wanted an arrangement to be made with the UK over ports, possibly through the leasing of them.

 The sale of arms was a major issue.
 The declaration of war legally impeded the US from selling any arms to belligerents under the laws in force at the time; this led to Ireland being briefly considered as a possible conduit for arms sales to circumvent the law.
 However, in November 1939 Congress agreed to change the law to allow the sale of arms to all belligerents on a "cash and carry" basis.
 Nevertheless, the Irish government wanted the US to sell them arms.
 This was supported by Gray, and by the British government, but only if not at the expense of their own allocation.
 As a result, in 1940 all surplus US arms were sold to the UK and Canada.